Energy Efficiency

 We work in partnership with the National Association of Energy Service Companies to conduct strategic assessments of industry performance and market trends for Energy Service Companies (ESCOs) and manage the largest database of ESCO projects in the world.
 ESCOs achieve significant cost-effective energy and water savings for end-use customers, primarily through performance-based contracting that guarantees annual energy savings levels.
 Our secure web-based data standardization and tracking system, eProject Builder (ePB), enables users to collect and report comparable financial and performance parameters for ESCO projects across all market sectors, including federal, state, local, K–12, universities and colleges, public housing, health, industrial, and private commercial.

-Achieving improvements in energy efficiency that offer the greatest benefits to consumers, utility systems, and society at large for the lowest cost requires careful and unbiased research, analysis, and technical assistance.
+Achieving improvements in efficiency and load flexibility that offer the greatest benefits to consumers, utility systems, and society at large for the lowest cost requires careful and unbiased research, and analysis.
 Specific areas of work include: